spack/spack/lib/spack/docs/tutorial_basics.rst

           ^suite-sparse@4.5.5
           ^superlu-dist@5.2.2

-As we discussed before, the ``spack find -d`` command shows the dependency information as a tree.
-While that is often sufficient, many complicated packages, including trilinos, have dependencies that cannot be fully represented as a tree.
+As discussed above, the ``spack find -d`` command shows dependency information as a tree.
+While that is often sufficient, many complicated packages, including Trilinos, have dependencies that cannot be fully represented as a tree.
 Again, the ``spack graph`` command shows the full DAG of the dependency information.